novifinancial/tss-ecdsa/README.md

 ### Rust Dependencies and Versions

-The preferred Rust version is cargo 1.68.2.
+The minimum supported stable Rust version is cargo 1.68.2.

-The preferred GMP version is 6.2.1.
+This library has been tested with GMP version 6.2.1.

 ##  What's Implemented